stp/stp/README.markdown

 $ command -v ldconfig && sudo ldconfig
 ```

+Alternatively, these commands are pre-configused in `contrib/setup-minisat.sh` and `contrib/setup-cms.sh` (respectively).

 #### Building against non-installed libraries

 If you wish to build STP's dependencies without installing them, you can tell CMake where to find the non-installed artefacts.
 For example: